Ilona-da/Children_in_Crisis_Dashboard_Gajusz/README.md

 ### Personal Note

-When I joined this initiative, I had just started learning Power BI and had never used Tableau before.
+When I joined this initiative, I had just started learning Power BI and had barely used Tableau before.
 But the topic touched me deeply, and I knew I wanted to take part, no matter what.

 Just a few days before the deadline, I realized Tableau would be a better fit for sharing the dashboard publicly.
 So I changed course completely, learned the basics on the fly, and rebuilt the entire thing from scratch.
-It was a bit stressful, but some topics are just too important to give up on.
+It was a bit stressful, but this topic was just too important to give up on.